betaflight/betaflight.com/docs/wiki/guides/current/Magnetometer.md

 ### Calibration Technique

+Any series of movements inside the 30s window, in which one axis maps out a sphere in 3D space, will result in all three axes mapping a sphere, and should give a good result.

-A good way to cover every possible angle is to:
+One way to cover every possible angle is to:

 - hold the quad by the battery
-- swing your arm around in a big circle, eg forwards -> up -> over -> backwards -> downwards, and keep swinging it around like this
+- swing your arm around in a big circle, eg forwards -> up -> over -> backwards -> downwards, or in a figure-8 pattern, and keep swinging it around like this
 - yaw the quad, randomly, left and right, at the same time
-- slowly rotate your whole body about its vertical axis by taking small steps, so that in 30s you have completed a full 360 degree rotation.
+- while doing the above, slowly rotate your whole body about its vertical axis by taking small steps, so that in 30s you have completed a full 360 degree rotation.

-If you know the local field direction, you may start and finish facing North, though this is not necessary.

-Smoothly completing full rotations about every 1.5-2 seconds works best, but keep in mind that you only have 30s.
+Completing each full arm rotation every 1.5-2 seconds works well, but keep in mind that you only have 30s to fully turn your body around.

 Another alternative method: